conoro/runkeeper2endomondo/README.md

 * Put runkeeper2endomondo.py in the same directory as the GPX files
 * Open a command prompt
 * python runkeeper2endomondo.py
-* It outputs endomondo.gpx in the same directory
+* It outputs endomondo_xxx.gpx in the same directory˛

 Python Windows Version for Developers
 ------------------------------------